xyngular/py-xcon/Readme.md

 The parent chain is generally consulted when:

-- We are getting the list of providers, directories, getting the cacher, and so on; and we encounter a `xyn_types.default.Default` value while doing this.We then consult the next parent in the To Resole this `Default` value, Config consults the current parent-chain.
+- We are getting the list of providers, directories, getting the cacher, and so on; and we encounter a `xsentinels.default.Default` value while doing this.We then consult the next parent in the To Resole this `Default` value, Config consults the current parent-chain.
   If when reaching the last parent in the chain, we still have a `Default` value, sensible/default values are constructed and used.